MrGubi/MilkyFilter/README.md

-- ChatFilter recomended for most
+- ChatFilter recommended for most
 - Use Molk filter only when running t15 maps